Validation overview

 Workflow overview

-In both PM and DOM, domain validation follows the same workflow.
-It starts when you submit a domain for validation.
-Each domain gets a validation token and you need to complete the validation process in that timeframe.
-Once the token expires, the domain is marked as expired and deleted automatically.
+Tokens (CNAME, TXT or HTTP) are provided to complete the validation process.
+These tokens have an expiration, and if the token expires, the domain is marked as expired and deleted automatically.
 You can submit the domain again to generate a new token and validate the domain.

 There are various validation scopes and methods you can use for your domains.
 The validation process is happening in the background and you can monitor its current status in the UI.